esposem/Kernel_Paxos/README.md

 ### Scripts

 Since there are a lot of modules and parameters, I created some scripts to automatically run them.
 Parameters in square brackets are optionals.
-Ther scripts are:
+These scripts are useful when there are multiple modules to be loaded in the same machine, otherwise do not help a lot.
+The scripts are:

 <b>run.sh</b>: <br>Usage `./run.sh module_name number [module_name number] [module_name number]`.<br>`module_name` is the name of module and `number` is the number of modules with that name you want.
 You must provide at least one module_name and one number. <br>Example: <br>`./run.sh kclient 3` Load 3 kclient modules, more specifically it will perform <br>`sudo insmod kclient0.ko id=0`<br>`sudo insmod kclient1.ko id=1` <br>`sudo insmod kclient2.ko id=2`.
 If a module is already loaded, it will be unloaded first.
 If one module cannot be loaded, unload all the others.
 The script compile everything before loading modules.